sarfarazengglb/amplify-nuxt-static-hosting/README.md

 Its a swiss army knife for frontend apps.Build your next Vue.js application with confidence using NuxtJS.
 An open source framework making web development simple and powerful.

 ## Amplify Frontend :-
-Use the attached template for building Frontend using Nuxtjs.Edit and update build setting within the frontend setting.
+Use the attached amplify.yml configuration for building Frontend using Nuxtjs on Amplify Platform.Edit and update build setting within the frontend setting.

 ## Step 1:Create Nuxt App